stundenblume/platypus_doc/docs/source/rpi/gams-madara.rst

 ..
 WARNING::

-  @ To be done by Marcelo
+  @ To be done by Marcelo e Davi

 About GAMS/MADARA